abhinavkashyap/domadapter/README.md

 # UDAPTER - Efficient Domain Adaptation Using Adapters

-`Domadapter` trains adapters for Domain Adaptation in NLP.
+Code for our paper at `EACL'23: UDAPTER-Efficient Domain Adaptation Using Adapters`. `Domadapter` trains adapters for Domain Adaptation in NLP.
 The idea is to use principles of unsupervised domain adaptation and parameter efficient fine-tuning to make domain adaptation more efficient.